TetraLoss: Improving the Robustness of Face Recognition against Morphing Attacks: EXPERIMENTAL SETUP

 where in our case the false reject rate (FRR) is equal to the FNMR of the system.

 Specifically, we evaluate the RIAPAR by considering high security thresholds as recommended by FRONTEX~\cite{FRONTEX2015}.
 FRONTEX recommends that for border security applications, a threshold corresponding to FMR=0.1\% is used.
 Hence, we evaluate RIAPAR at thresholds corresponding to FMR=0.1\%, FMR=0.01\%, and FMR=0.001\%.
+During the experiments, the thresholds corresponding to the above FMR values are calculated from scores obtained by doing more than two million bona fide non-mated comparisons on the FRGCv2 database.